cosmos/cosmos-sdk/docs/interfaces/cli.md

 ### Root Command

 The root command (called `rootCmd`) is what the user first types into the command line to indicate which application they wish to interact with.
 The string used to invoke the command (the "Use" field) is typically the name of the application suffixed with `-cli`, e.g. `appcli`.
-The root command must include the following commands to support basic functionality in the application.
+The root command typically includes the following commands to support basic functionality in the application.

 * **Status** command from the SDK rpc client tools, which prints information about the status of the connected [`Node`](,,/core/node.md).
 The Status of a node includes [`NodeInfo`](https://github.com/tendermint/tendermint/blob/master/p2p/node_info.go#L75-L92), `SyncInfo` and `ValidatorInfo`: this information includes the node ID, latest block hash, and the validator public key and voting power.
 Here is an example of what the `status command` outputs:
 ```json